Welcome to the new home for Marina Martindale’s Musings.

 Danny wants no further contact from Martha, but an obsessed Martha refuses to let him go.
 As the scene plays out, Danny becomes more and more frustrated with her unending state of denial, and as he struggles to get through to her he becomes more verbally harsh.
 I started feeling anxious as I wrote the dialog.
-Harsh words, even when justified, can hurt like a fist, and some of the verbiage I used brought back memories of arguments I had with of some of the jerks I dated in the past.
-By the time I finished I felt like I’d been sucker punched by both of them.
+Harsh words, even when justified, can hurt like a fist, and some of the verbiage I used brought back memories of arguments I had with men from my own past.
+By the time I finished I felt as if I’d been sucker punched by both Danny and Martha.

-It was at this point that I’d planned to write Martha out of the story and have another antagonist take over, but now I think I’ll keep her around a little longer.
-Martha has a real knack for pissing people off, and talent like her’s really shouldn’t go to waste.
+It was at this point that I’d planned to write Martha out of the story completely and have another antagonist take over, but now I think I’ll keep her around.
+She has a real knack for pissing people off, and talent like hers shouldn’t go to waste.
 While the new antagonist will be the main focus for the remainder of the story, Martha will spend some time going after those who she thinks turned Danny against her.

 The Letter should be available by the spring of 2018.

 There are two kinds of women who get involved with married men.
 Some are like Carrie, the leading lady in my earlier novel, The Deception, who are duped into believing the man is single and available.
 Then there is the other kind.
 She knows upfront that the man is married, but she chooses to get involved with him anyway.